 - When the miner finds a solution to the problem, he submits the answer to the network.
 Network participants will quickly verify that the solution is right.

-When a solution to the puzzle is discovered by a miner, he will submit the answer to the network as well as the block of transactions that he is trying to have included in the blockchain transaction register.
-He includes in this block of transactions a special transaction that gives him the right to claim a certain number of cryptocurrencies, still according to the rules of the protocol of the mined cryptocurrency.
+When a miner discovers a solution to the puzzle, he will submit the answer to the network as well as the block of transactions that he is trying to have included in the blockchain transaction register.
+He includes in this block of transactions a unique transaction that gives him the right to claim a certain number of cryptocurrencies, still according to the rules of the protocol of the mined cryptocurrency.

 This means that the miner will “create” and agree to bitcoins.
-Network users will accept as valid blocks of transactions in which miners have granted themselves newly created bitcoins, by default, which includes a transaction in which the miner gives himself a reward.
+Network users will accept as valid blocks of transactions in which miners have granted themselves newly created bitcoins, by default, which includes a transaction in which the miner rewards himself.
 If the block complies with the rules, users adopt it as the official version of the transaction history, the official version of the blockchain, the version in which the miner has granted himself a reward in cryptocurrencies, which he issues in circulation.

-Mining is a probabilistic lottery where miners are guaranteed to win a certain reward if they are able to generate a certain number of mathematical calculations.
+Mining is a probabilistic lottery where miners are guaranteed to win a particular reward if they can generate a certain number of mathematical calculations.
 A cost is associated with each calculation, and if the reward by calculation is greater than the total cost amortized by calculation, the miner is able to make profits.

 A mining pool is a service used by cryptocurrency miners to combine their computing power with other miners.
 It’s a strategy to get more frequent and probabilistic rewards.